 The Elderberry Tree’s berries are high in nutritional value and are rich in antioxidants.
-Native’s would use this plant to help with inflammation and gout as well as to help with constipation.
+Natives would use this plant to help with inflammation and gout and help with constipation.

 San Mateo Campground

-Walking up the stairs, we come upon the San Mateo Campground Amphitheater which is also the home to the Panhe Nature Trail kiosk.
+Walking up the stairs, we come upon the San Mateo Campground Amphitheater, the home to the Panhe Nature Trail kiosk.
 Here you can learn some valuable information to take with you on the trail.

-For instance, here we have information about Surf Fishing which is popular in this area.
+For instance, here we have information about surf fishing.

-In this display, it shows how all of the California Missions connect via one inland route, that being El Camino Real- The Royal Road.
+This display shows how all California Missions connect via one inland route, El Camino Real- The Royal Road.

-Here is a little video that I took at the beginning to the Panhe Nature Trail, right after the San Mateo Campground Amphitheater.
+I took a little video at the beginning of the Panhe Nature Trail, right after the San Mateo Campground Amphitheater.